retaildevcrews/ngsa/IaC/BareMetal/app/README.md

   --from-literal=WorkspaceId=dev \
   --from-literal=SharedKey=dev

+### TODO - I think we should move this to a separate section
+##         focus the initial quick start on in-memory + stdout only

 # Add Cosmos and Log Analytics values from Azure
 kubectl create secret generic ngsa-secrets \
   --from-literal=CosmosDatabase=$Imdb_DB \